trevorData/TrainMap/README.md

 ---
 **Some takeaways:**

-* Overall ridership peaked in 2015 and has been declining, likely due to uber/lyft
+* Overall ridership peaked in 2015 and has been declining since then, likely due to the rise of uber/lyft

 * Clark/Lake and State/Lake have massive amounts of riders, especially these last few years